Tax year 2019-20

 Once you have created a table in the dashboard table tabs, you can download it as a CSV.
 The underlying data files are also available in the ‘Explore data and files’ section of this release, and in the EES table tool.

 This interactive dashboard is a recent service that we have developed for LEO data.
 The aim is to allow users to interrogate effectively the large data source and create bespoke tables and charts based on specific interests.
-If you have any feedback or suggestions for improvements, please submit them using our feedback form.
+If you have any feedback or suggestions for improvements, please submit them using our feedback form (opens in a new tab).

 UK domiciled - Overall figures